ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the Key Distribution Request according to {{Section 4.8.1 of RFC9594}}.
 The Key Distribution Response is formatted as defined in {{Section 4.8.1 of RFC9594}}, with the following additions.

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this document.
-If the requesting group member has exclusively the role of monitor, then the 'key' parameter does not include the 'group_SenderId'.
+If the requesting group member has exclusively the role of monitor, then the 'key' parameter does not include the 'group_SenderId' parameter.

-   Note that, in any other case, the current Sender ID of the group member is not specified as a separate parameter, but rather specified by 'group_SenderId' within the 'key' parameter.
+  Note that, in any other case, the current Sender ID of the group member is not specified as a separate parameter, but instead by the 'group_SenderId' parameter within the 'key' parameter.

 * The 'exp' parameter SHOULD be present.